cecileung1208/Homework/Unit 10 - SQL_Alchemy Challenge/README.md

 ### **Temperature Analysis I**

-Hawaii is reputed to enjoy mild weather all year.
-Is there a meaningful difference between the temperature in, for example, June and December?

 Analysis have been conducted by determining the averages of June an December for all stations across all available years in the dataset.

 A T-Test has been conducted to determine to test the difference of the mean with the following hypothesis.